 Another thing that most people forget is about choosing the right platform to host their business.
 Go through lash artist forums or competitors to find out what domains are they hosted on.
 For example, if you’re selling products, a WordPress website won’t do.

 You need to find out whether you need Shopify or Weebly on your own.
 Many web hosting services often provide free trials, just ideal for lash entrepreneurs.
 Going wrong can mean a lot of rework and time you might not have while handling a business.

-Every brand goes through a serious stage of making and designing is one of the most important, especially for a beauty and fashion brand.
-Think about your target audience, how they like to dress, their styles and everything that you can use to find out way to make them relate to your website.
+Every brand goes through a serious stage of making and designing is one of the most important, especially for beauty and fashion brands.
+Think about your target audience, how they like to dress, their styles, and everything that you can use to find out a way to make them relate to your website.
 A fashionable person might like a black-and-white website, but that narrows down on the total fashionable people who might’ve loved a stylish or chic website design.

 Let’s find out the three ways to design a lash extension artist website properly.
 Make something your customers can relate to.
 If you’re unsure, make separate designs and beta test it with potential customers.
 I do it all the time and there are FB groups just for beta testing things.

 Defining your color palette is one of the defining factors for every lash brand and artist.
 If your website is an appendage of your skills, you are not just selling your brand, but your skills and talents too.